 Learn how to configure a connection to Salesforce via SAML.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
-In Salesforce’s case, it needs to be set by the Enterprise when configuring Salesforce as an Identity Provider.
+In Salesforce’s case, it needs to be set by the organization when configuring Salesforce as an Identity Provider.

 Specifically, the ACS URL and SP Entity ID will need to be set in the Connected Apps setup in Salesforce.

 In order to integrate you’ll need the Salesforce Metadata URL.
-Normally, the this will come from your Enterprise customer’s IT Management team when they set up your application’s SAML client in their Salesforce instance.
+Normally, the this will come from the organization's IT Management team when they set up your application’s SAML client in their Salesforce instance.
 But, should that not be the case during your setup, here’s how to obtain it.

 Log in to your Salesforce Account, click the Settings cog icon on the top right, and select “Setup”.